gregconradismith/computational-biology-lab-at-william-and-mary-examples/README.md

 [Neuroscience](https://www.wm.edu/as/neuroscience/) and [CAMS Mathematical Biology](https://www.wm.edu/as/cams/) faculty affilate\
 [William & Mary](https://www.wm.edu)

+## Contributors

+Contributions from current and former students are acknowledged in directories/folders that bear their names.

 ## License

 These materials are released under the [MIT License](https://en.wikipedia.org/wiki/MIT_License) - see the LICENSE.md file for details.